Amin-egn/InnerFire/README.md

 # InnerFire
-Import to DataBase from an Excel file
+Import to Data Base from an Excel file